parthcompengg/parth-website/static/media/about.7fdbd84dafd72e336971.md

 - In 2015, I visited: Rajasthan, India.
 - In 2020, I visited: GOA, India.
 - In 2021, I barely traveled 20 blocks.
 I stayed in Vadodara, India and remodeled an apartment.
-- In 2022, I moved to United States for my further studies in Computer scinece stream.
+- In 2022, I moved to United States for my further studies in Computer Science stream.
 I visited NASA Space Center, Houston (TX).
 - In 2023, I visited Multnomah Falls near Portland (OR).
 - I am an Oregon Trail II enthusiast.